chainer/chainer/docs/source/tutorial/train_loop.rst

 1. A :attr:`~chainer.Variable.data` array that contains the values read/written during the forward pass
 2. A :attr:`~chainer.Variable.grad` array that contains the corresponding gradients that will be computed through the backward process.

-:class:`~chainer.Parameter` is a subclass of :class:`~chainer.Variable` and it means that it is not an intermediate output of the network but it is a trainable parameter of a :class:`~chainer.Link`.
+:class:`~chainer.Parameter` is a subclass of :class:`~chainer.Variable` and it will never be an intermediate output of the network but it is used as a trainable parameter of a :class:`~chainer.Link`.

 Create your network as a subclass of Chain ..........................................